Sowmya-Krishna05/Python_Learning/README.md

 - Practiced modular thinking and clean organization
 - Gained string manipulation skills crucial for text-based problems

+# Days 15-21

+- Explored file handling for reading and writing data
+- Practiced error handling with exceptions
+- Learned about Python modules and importing libraries
+- Worked with dates and times using the `datetime` module
+- Gained experience with list, set, and dictionary comprehensions
+- Introduced to basic object-oriented programming concepts
+- Built small projects to reinforce week’s concepts

 ## 📌 Topics Covered

 ### Day 1: Intro Basics